We are TALENT

 What they're saying about us....

-Board Member, Ontario Tech University and Senior Vice-President, Enterprise Projects at Ontario Power Generation
+Board Chair, Ontario Tech University and Senior Vice-President, Enterprise Projects at Ontario Power Generation

 “The Ontario Tech Talent Initiative will be of significant help to small- and medium-sized enterprises with their skills training needs.
 I also see the incredible value to large enterprises―all enterprises face the challenge of recruiting and retaining employees who have the evolving skills sets employers need.
 Ontario Power Generation looks forward to deepening our relationship with Ontario Tech through this initiative.”